rodrisan/prestashop-flow/README.md

-# WordPress Workflow
+# Prestashop Workflow

-This project intents to give a standarized way to develop pages on wordpress.
+This project intents to give a standarized way to develop pages on prestashop.

 ## Requirements